scritcash/scrit-whitepaper/scrit-whitepaper.md

 list contains the following information: amount, currency, signature algorithm, beginning and end of the signing epoch, the end of the validation epoch, and the corresponding unique public key.
-All entries are together signed by both the long-term identity signature key and each unique DBC signing key contained in the list.
+All entries are signed as a unit by both the long-term identity signature key and each unique DBC signing key contained in the list.
 This ensures that the private key corresponding to each public key contained in the list is actually controlled by the mint identified by the long-term identity